-This gas-fired water heater's design is certified by CSA International under the American National Standard Z21.10.1 - (latest edition) and CSA 4.1-M - (latest edition).
+This gas-fired water heater is design certified by CSA International under the applicable American National Standard, Z21.10.1 or Z21.10.3-(as indicated on the rating plate), or CSA 4.1- (as indicated on the rating plate), available from CSA International, 8501 East Pleasant Valley Road, Cleveland, OH U.S.A.
+44131-5575.

-This water heater must be installed in accordance with local codes or, in the absence of local codes, the National Fuel Gas Code, ANSI Z223.1- (Latest Edition) and/or in Canada CAN/CGA B149 Installation Codes (Latest Editions).
+This water heater must be installed in accordance with local codes.
+In the absence of local codes, it must be installed in compliance with the National Fuel Gas Code (ANSI Z223.1-Latest Edition), or in Canada CAN/CGA B149.1 Natural Gas Installation Code (Latest Edition) or CAN/CGA B149.2 Propane Installation Code (Latest Edition).
 The warranty for this water heater is in effect only when the water heater is installed, adjusted, and operated in accordance with these Installation and Operating Instructions.
-The manufacturer will not be held liable for any damage resulting from alteration and/or failure to comply with these instructions.
+The manufacturer will not be liable for any damage resulting from alteration and/or failure to comply with these instructions.